Alimov-8/django-social-website/README.md

     Covered the creation of image thumbnails using the easy-thumbnails library.
 Finally, Implemented AJAX views with jQuery and added AJAX pagination to the image list view.

+   ### 4. Tracking User Actions
+   ##### Commits:
+    ...
+    • ...

+   ##### Topics:
+    • Building a follow system
+    • Creating many-to-many relationships with an intermediary model
+    • Creating an activity stream application
+    • Adding generic relations to models
+    • Optimizing QuerySets for related objects
+    • Using signals for denormalizing counts
+    • Storing item views in Redis

+   ##### Summary:
+    Built a follow system using many-to-many relationships with an intermediary model.
+Created an activity stream using generic relations and you optimized QuerySets to retrieve related objects.
+Then introduced Django signals, and created a signal receiver function to denormalize related object counts.
+Covered application configuration classes, which used to load your signal handlers.
+Also learned how to install and configure Redis in Django project.
+Finally, used Redis in project to store item views, and built an image ranking with Redis.